godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 toc_sticky: true

 ---
+Reference paper for the IPSL-CM5A2 model is [Sepulchre et al. 2020](https://gmd.copernicus.org/articles/13/3011/2020/gmd-13-3011-2020.html).
+You will find additional information about each component of the model and appropiate references within this paper as well.

 # Download & Compile the code

 _Additional documentation can be found [here](https://forge.ipsl.jussieu.fr/igcmg_doc/wiki/DocHconfigAipslcm5a2)_

 _First you have to choose the version of the model you want to install :_
 - _Standard version  (ORCA grid - e.g. Modern simulations)_